H1M4W4R1/IRIS/README.md

 which are used to determine if transaction has request or response data.
-Those interfaces provide access layer to encode or decode data from the transaction via provided protocol.
-You can also skip protocol type to make protocol-independent transaction encoding/decoding, but this should be insanely rare case.
+Those interfaces provide access layer to encode or decode data from the transaction via provided encoder.
+You can also skip encoder type to make encoder-independent transaction encoding/decoding, but this should be insanely rare case.

-Default implementation of transaction encoding/decoding is passed directly to protocol implementation.
+Default implementation of transaction encoding/decoding is passed directly to encoder implementation.

 # Exceptions
 Some custom exceptions may appear if you implement this API.